akira/twitterlytics/README.md

 # twitterlytics

-Help analyze your twitter followers - breakdown by who is following you back, and last tweet times.
+Help analyze your twitter followers.

+App helps breakdown your followers by who is following you back or not, and their last tweet times.
-Mainly an app for me to play with Web development in Clojure
+Helpful with spring cleaning for followers.

+Good chance to try out with Clojure - app written with Ring / Compojure / Hiccup and Twitter Boostrap.

 ## Usage